diogodutra/web-speech-api/README.md

 Listen and be part of a simple chat .

-This currently works in ?.
+This currently works in Chrome/Chrome Mobile.